-Optimization of Lambda Across the Engine Map for the Purpose of Maximizing Thermal Efficiency of a Jet Ignition Engine 2020-01-0278
+Optimization of Lambda across the Engine Map for the Purpose of Maximizing Thermal Efficiency of a Jet Ignition Engine 2020-01-0278

 Progressively more stringent efficiency and emissions regulations for internal combustion engines have led to growing interest in advanced combustion concepts for spark ignition engines.
-MAHLE Jet Ignition® is one such concept which enables ultra-lean (λ > ~1.6) combustion via air dilution.
-This pre-chamber-based combustion system has demonstrated highly efficient lean operation, competitive with advanced compression ignition concepts.
-Compared to a traditional spark ignition engine, the additional degrees of freedom associated with Jet Ignition introduce a further degree of complexity when optimizing the system for peak efficiency throughout the engine map.
+MAHLE Jet Ignition® (MJI) is one such concept which enables ultra-lean (λ > ~1.6) combustion via air dilution.
+This pre-chamber-based combustion system has demonstrated highly efficient lean operation, producing efficiencies competitive with those of advanced compression ignition concepts.
+Compared to a traditional spark ignition engine, the additional degrees of freedom associated with Jet Ignition introduce further complexity when optimizing the system for peak efficiency throughout the engine map.
 The relationship between operating condition and the lambda at which peak efficiency occurs for a Jet Ignition engine has been presented in prior work by the authors.
 This paper further explores this complex relationship, introducing new interdependencies which must be considered in order to improve brake thermal efficiency (BTE).

 Nathan Peters, Sai Krishna Pothuraju Subramanyam, Michael Bunce, Hugh Blaxill, Adrian Cooper